-I’m a writer, filmmaker and artist.
-I began making underground films while studying History at university, simply by picking up a camera and shooting.
+I’m a writer and filmmaker.
+I began by studying History at university, then became a filmmaker simply by picking up a camera and shooting.
 After my BA and MA in History I went to film school and art school.

 I wrote Art History for Filmmakers: The Art of Visual Storytelling (Bloomsbury Press 2016).
 It’s the first book of its kind, both a rich journey into the history of art and film, and a practical guide to using visual art from the past to stimulate and enrich contemporary filmmaking.